Eschatologue/CM_wiki/docs/class/magus/index.md

 **:aoe-rad: Area of Effect**{.inl} If the spell targets an area greater than a **10-foot :aoe-cube: Cube**{ .calc }, it takes effect as a **15-foot :aoe-cone: Cone**{ .calc } originating from you, which must include your target, or it is contained to only affect the target of your attack (your choice on hit).
 { .indt }

-**:spell-lv0: Cantrips**{.inl} The Cantrip does not deal damage.
+**:spell-lv0: Cantrips**{.inl} The Cantrip *does not deal damage*.
 Instead, your weapon attack deals the damage type dealt by the cantrip, and applies the cantrip's additional effects, other than damage, on hit.
 { .indt }

 **:spell-conc: Concentration**{.inl} If the spell requires your Concentration, you must Concentrate on it as soon as it takes effect on hit.